jonsabados/pointypoints/infrastructure/REAME.md

 ## Workspaces

 This project has been setup with workspace support, to spin up a workspace execute `terraform workspace new {whatever}` followed by `terraform apply`.
 Workspace creation is also subject to the certificate validation constraint so you will need to wait for certs to validate and then execute a second terraform apply.

+## Gotchas

+AWS stage deployment sucks.
+With V1 its possible to add variables to the deployment to force a deployment every time terraform runs, but alas this is not possible with the V2 api.
+So, if you add routes or anything execute:

+`terraform taint aws_apigatewayv2_deployment.pointing`

+and then apply to force a new deployment.